Statement of Student Responsibility

 - provide exceptional students with opportunities for challenging study; and

 - provide faculty development opportunities to work with exceptional students.

 The Honors Program consists of two nursing seminars at an advanced level.
 One seminar is placed in the sophomore year and one in the junior year, with an option in the senior year to take an MCCN graduate level course.
 These two nursing seminars replace the required four credit hours of nursing seminars in the curriculum.

 Students are eligible to enter the program the first semester of the sophomore year.
 Students must have earned a 3.75 GPA at the completion of freshman coursework at MCCN.
 Upper level transfer students must complete a minimum of one semester of course work at MCCN to be eligible for the Honors Program.
 Students must maintain at least a 3.50 GPA to remain in the Program.

-Eligible students may choose from the the following graduate level courses: NURS 501 - Nursing Research and Evidence Based Practice, NURS 502 - Quality, Safety and Effectiveness of Nursing Care, NURS 503 - Theoretical Foundations of Nursing, or NURS 521 - Advanced Physiology/Pathophysiology.
+Eligible students may choose from the following graduate-level courses: NURS 501 - Nursing Research and Evidence-Based Practice, NURS 502 - Quality, Safety, and Effectiveness of Nursing Care,

 Leave of Absence (LOA)